cmss13-devs/cmss13/.github/PULL_REQUEST_TEMPLATE.md

 soundtweak: tweaked a sound thingy
 spellcheck: fixed a few typos or grammatical errors
-ui: changed something relating to user interfaces
+ui: changed something relating to user interfaces /:cl:
-wip: this isn't finished or hasn't been tested yet /:cl:

 <!-- Both :cl:'s are required for the changelog to work! -->